- Caesar cut lookbook

 The Caesar cut is one of the classic men’s hairstyles with ancient roots yet it can still be worn today by men of all ages.

 The Caesar cut is not the same as a French crop.
-The difference between these two hairstyles is in the hair length.
+The difference in style between these two is in the hair length.

-The length is the same everywhere with the Caesar cut, whereas with the French crop, it is longer on top of the head than the sides.
+With the Caesar cut, the length is the same everywhere, but with the French crop, the length is longer on top than on the sides.

 Julius Caesar Haircut

 The Caesar cut is named after Gaius Julius Caesar.
-The well-known general and Roman emperor was known for combing his hair forward, creating short bangs.
+The famous Roman ruler and general was known for combing his hair forward to make short bangs.

-He then cut the sides and top to the same length.
-It’s said that he did this to hide his bald spots.
+Then, he cut the top and sides to the same length.
+People say that he did this to hide the bald spots on his head.

-True or not, the Caesar cut is indeed a good choice for balding men who just want an easy haircut.
+True or not, the Caesar cut is a good option for guys who are going bald and just want a simple haircut.

 Think for example of Antonio Banderas, George Clooney, and Gerard Butler who wear this look both onstage and offstage.